oSoc18/Octotrails/INSTALL.md

-# Installing MEAN stack on the server
+# Installing the project on the server

 **OS:** Ubuntu 16.04